Advance Care Planning

 When should I make an advance care plan?

-You can make an advance care plan at any time you feel comfortable.
+You can start advance care planning discussions at any time you feel comfortable.
 We recommend you start the process when you are feeling well, before the urgent need for a plan.

 An advance care plan is also useful if you: